MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md

 ms.date: 08/01/2017
 ---

-# Paths and Text
+# Paths and Text in SkiaSharp

 _Explore the intersection of paths and text_

 In modern graphics systems, text fonts are collections of character outlines, usually defined by quadratic Bézier curves.
 Consequently, many modern graphics systems include a facility to convert text characters into a graphics path.

 You've already seen that you can stroke the outlines of text characters as well as fill them.
 This allows you to display these character outlines with a particular stroke width and even a path effect as described in the [**Path Effects**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md) article.
 But it is also possible to convert a character string into an `SKPath` object.
 This means that text outlines can be used for clipping with techniques that were described in the [**Clipping with Paths and Regions**](~/xamarin-forms/user-interface/graphics/skiasharp/curves/clipping.md) article.

 Besides using a path effect to stroke a character outline, you can also create path effects that are based on a paths are derived from character strings, and you can even combine the two effects: